-Forecasting the (0- LIKELY) likelihood of different types of weather coming in the (21-NEARNESS) ------ future can only be done with an understanding of what is happening in different places to (23- EXPOSURE) ------ patterns of weather change.
-Weather specialists have (24- PLACEMENT) ------ instruments all over the world, for the (25-RECEIVE) ------ and transmission of precise data to weather stations.
-Many of these sites are (26- STAFF) ------ by meteorologists.
-However, in some sparsely (27-POPULATION) ------ or completely uninhabitable areas of the world, readings are often sent back by automatic equipment.
-For the (28- COLLECT) ------ of data (29- VARY) ------ instruments are used which can measure air-pressure wind-speed temperature and rainfall, and observations are made at least every day, in some cases (30-HOUR) -----.
+Forecasting the (0- LIKELY) likelihood of different types of weather coming in the (21- NEARNESS) future can only be done with an understanding of what is happening currently.
+To acquire this, regular and accurate (22- MEASURE) are needed, taken in different places to (23- EXPOSURE) patterns of weather change.
+Weather specialists have (24- PLACEMENT) instruments all over the world, for the (25- RECEIVE) and transmission of precise data to weather stations.
+Many of these sites are (26- STAFF) by meteorologists.
+However, in some sparsely (27- POPULATION) or completely uninhabitable areas of the world, readings are often sent back by automatic equipment.
+For the (28- COLLECT) of data (29- VARY) instruments are used which can measure air-pressure wind-speed temperature and rainfall, and observations are made at least every day, in some cases (30- HOUR)